-This is what the Social Assistance Grants for Empowerment of the Expanding Social Protection programmeaims to achieve.
+This is what theSocial Assistance Grants for Empowermentcomponent of the Expanding Social Protection programmeaims to achieve.
 Evidence from other countries has shown that senior Citizen's Support Grants and Vulnerable Families Support Grants similar to those being implemented under SAGE have significant impacts on poverty, nutrition, access to health and education services, psychosocial status, social inclusion and even local economic development.
-Through the independent impact evaluation, we hope to show how SAGE is also achieving these objectives and make the case for further investment by government, development partners and the private sector through corporate social responsibility initiatives.
+Through an independent impact evaluation, we hope to show how SAGE is also achieving these objectives in Uganda and make the case for further investment by government and development partners.

-But let me turn my attention to the issue at hand -the MoU between the Ministry of Gender, Labour and Social Development, the Ministry of Local Government and the first three district local governments.
+Ladies and Gentlemen, let me turn my attention to the issue at hand -the Mamorandum of Understanding between the Ministry of Gender, Labour and Social Development, the Ministry of Local Government and the five district local governments represented here today.
 I would first like to reflect on the principles set out in the MoU which are to guide the implementation of the SAGE programme and the behavior of the signatories to the MoU, namely: the interdependence of the parties to the MoU; the need for open communication and joint programming and planning; ownership and incorporation of SAGE into government systems and structures; respect for rights of beneficiaries and promotion of accountability; focus on learning and evidence generation; and commitment to ensuring SAGE will not discriminate according to political affiliation, race, religion, age, sex or ethnicity.
 Adherence to these principles is absolutely critical to generating the political and public support necessary to achieving sustainability and the expansion of SAGE beyond its preliminary pilot phase.

-Amongst the various obligations of the Ministry of Gender, Labour and Social Development under this MoU I would like to specifically acknowledge our responsibility to:
+Amongst the various obligations of the Ministry of Gender, Labour and Social Development under this MoU, I would like to specifically acknowledge our responsibility to: